 But such was the wonder associated with the “world’s biggest plane” that thousands of people headed to Perth Airport just to see it land.
 And that was only the portion of the crowd that made it into the airport itself: at the time there were media estimates of up to 15,000 people lining the fences of Airport Drive, while traffic snarled back several kilometres on Tonkin Highway causing chaos for many people trying to catch flights.

-Such was the lure of the An-225 that some plane spotters drove all the way from Bunbury just to get a glimpse.
+So great was the lure of the An-225 that some plane spotters drove all the way from Bunbury just to get a glimpse.
 There hadn’t been such a quirky crowd-puller in WA since the puppet Giants invaded Perth’s streets in the summer of 2015 – and there probably hasn’t been one since.

 Get the latest stories from Resourc.ly delivered to your inbox.